17Xihe/PixelCharacterEngine-Moe/style/proportion.md

 # Character Proportion

-The character must have obvious chibi proportions.
+The character should look like a classic RPG pixel sprite.

+Body ratio:

 Head:

-40%
+32%

 Body:

-35%
+43%

 Legs: